regulolanz/Case-Study-SORARE/README.md

   - Card sales volume
   - Sports club partnerships
 - **Comparison**: Sorare leads in combining NFT and fantasy sports markets, providing a unique value proposition to users and sports clubs alike.

+## Recommendations
+- Expansion into other sports and markets
+- Collaboration with influencers and sports personalities
+- Enhance user experience and platform features
+- Analyzing sports industry trends and fan preferences
+- Assessing competitors' strategies and offerings
+- Evaluating the effectiveness of marketing campaigns and partnerships.

 ## Sources
 1. [Crunchbase - Sorare](https://www.crunchbase.com/organization/sorare)